How do I begin this Digital Scholar review? Well, you may not believe it if I call this a lifetime opportunity, but it is!

 - WhatsApp group for reminders, information sharing, and updates from Digital Scholar

 - Separate WhatsApp group for job placement assistance

 - Time-to-time evaluations

 - Guest Lecture by Abhishek Shah, on “Discover The Creative Brand in You”.
 It was full of fun and knowledge.
 The session helped all of us to discover our true self-potential.
 Thank you Digital Scholar for taking the effort to arrange such a brilliant guest lecture!

 I am already following 50% of what I learned in the class.
 Feeling great and satisfied with the results I am finding on my social media, blog, and campaigns.
 Yet to implement more; time constraints.
 Being in my late 30s, busy with two kids and an 8-hour workday, house chores, and other responsibilities, if I am able to pursue this course to do something big in my life, you can do it much more better, I’m sure. 🙂

-Digital Scholar’s digital marketing course in Chennai is starting its next batch from Coming Soon.
+Digital Scholar’s digital marketing course in Chennai is starting its next batch from 12th March, 2023.
 You can grab the course at the earliest on the offer price if you are interested in learning digital marketing or building your brand.

 There is already a lot of traffic coming to my blog.
 You can find my blog at www.mrspersistent.com.
 I am getting a high number of enquiries through the chatbot installed there.
 Started a new and fresh Instagram profile recently, dedicated to my blog, mrspersistent.com there is huge engagement going on there too.
 My personal Insta profile is @mrs_persistent_.
 Facebook and Linkedin as well are going great.
 Yet to start with my Twitter.
 I am sure it will work more brilliantly for my niche!